 To ensure the cup is properly sealed, rotate the cup 360 degrees.
 If the cup is inserted correctly, you shouldn’t feel it, and it should be completely inside the vagina.
 The stem will usually be completely inside your vagina, although if you have a low cervix it may poke out a little.
 You can carefully trim the stem if needed.

 Gently pull on the cup.
 If there is resistance, it has a proper seal.
 If it moves easily, you may need to reinsert the cup.
 You may also want to feel around the rim to make sure the cup has completely opened.

-That's all there is to it.
-See, inserting a menstrual cup isn't hard at all.
-And once you've had a chance to do it a few times it'll be second nature to you.
-Best of all, you'll save money on buying all those tampons and pads each month.
+That’s all there is to it.
+As you can see, inserting a menstrual cup isn’t hard at all.
+And once you’ve had a chance to do it a few times it’ll be second nature to you.
+Best of all, you’ll save money on buying all those tampons and pads each month.